uoregon-libraries/rais-image-server/README.md

 There are probably a lot of *unknown* limitations, so this should be considered a very small list of what are likely a lot of problems.

+- Non-JP2 source files are **SLOW**

+Go's built-in image decoding, at least for TIFF images, leaves a lot of room for improvement.
+I mean, a whole lot.
+With no load, a fairly decent server was giving us individual tiles in 6+ seconds.
+Panning and zooming quickly shot that up around 40 seconds.
+That same server never exceeded 250ms for JP2 tiles, even panning and zooming in an attempt to slow it down.

+Until we get some time to bind to libtiff, TIFF support should be considered an abomination of nature that will eat babies and squish your web server.
+PRs to fix this would be absolutely lovely.

 - JP2: resolution factors beyond 6 aren't supported

 Very large images (as in, hundreds of megapixels) will have performance issues